ETspielberg/counter-retrieval/README.md

 <server-address>:<server-port>/journalcountergetForPlatform?platform=<platform-name>
 ```

-In addition journal counters can be retrieved using
+In addition journal journalCounters can be retrieved using

 ```
 <server-address>:<server-port>/getForIssn?issn=<issn>